 Semicolon Tattoo Meaning, Ideas, and Pictures

 A semicolon tattoo, usually worn on the wrist, represents someone who could have ended their life, but chose not to.
-It symbolizes the wearer's fight against suicide, depression, and other mental health issues, and affirms their determination to keep on living, despite adversities.
-A semicolon tattoo means "My story is not over yet."
+It symbolizes the wearer's fight against suicide, depression, and other mental health issues, and it affirms their determination to keep on living in the face of adversity.
+A semicolon tattoo means "my story is not over yet."

 The idea of a semicolon tattoo went viral when 18-year-old Amy Bleuel got one to honor her father, who had committed suicide.
 She herself was battling depression, and she launched Project Semicolon in 2013 to support others struggling depression, suicidal thoughts, and self-harm.
 The organization is faith-based but welcomes everyone regardless of religious denomination.
 It has helped 5.7 million people and counting since it's been established.